GAIA-X4PLC-AAD/ontology-management-base/artifacts/gx/README.md

 # Gaia-X Ontology & SHACL Shapes

 > ⚠️ **Important Note:** All SHACL shapes in this folder are defined as **open** (not closed).
-Additionally, IRIs end with `/` (forward slash) rather than `#` (hash) due to a discovered bug in the upstream ontology.
-Users should be aware of these characteristics when validating instances.

-> 📝 **Catalog Registration:** The SHACL shapes are now registered in the ontology catalog with IRI `https://w3id.org/gaia-x/development/shapes/`.
+> 📝 **Catalog Registration:** The SHACL shapes are now registered in the ontology catalog with IRI `https://w3id.org/gaia-x/development#shapes`.
 This enables automatic discovery and resolution of shapes during validation workflows.

 ## Overview